 It appears that Chrigel Glanzmann, the lead singer of the Swiss band Eluveitie saw the name of this girl on an ancient slab of stone and decided to name a song and their 2nd studio album after her.
 Nice story, by the way: Se non è vero, è ben trovato – as we say in Italian.

 Perhaps a tad too much glorification of a time historians hardly know about.
 When tribes (supposedly) ruled on the land today called Switzerland.
 A story about people long gone and dead.
-And we don’t even know if they ever existed.
+And we don’t even know if they ever existed in the way imagined.
+It only appears that the Romans did not have too many difficulties to conquer these people.

-Yet, the unmistakable sound of Pagan Metal chiseled onto a granite slab of Melodeath that they so expertly mix together does tell this story, real or not.
-And their trademark sound really starts to take off in this album.
+Yet, the unmistakable sound of Pagan and Folk Metal chiseled onto a granite slab of Melodeath that they so expertly mix together does tell this story, real or not.
+And their trademark sound really starts to take off on Slania.

 Chrigel is however by far much too overwhelmingly present with his ever-present death growls.
 There is – to my taste – too much super aggressive paganized Death Metal in there.
 Minus the melodic parts, I mean.
 To a point that the archaic instruments and the other contributions of his band mates almost get lost in the fray.
 Good talent pounded to dust on the altar of Pagan Metal purist heaven.